isomerpages/enterprisesg-rice/_licences/Termination of Rice Licence.md

 Your business entity or company and directors will also be subjected to a 6-month blackout period where no new rice licence(s) can be applied.

+If you have any queries regarding the 3-month notification period for rice disposal, please contact SSW (Contact link)

 **How to Terminate Rice Licence**

 In the event your business entity or company wishes to terminate their rice licence, please follow the steps below to do so: